About Sheringham Town Council

 Sheringham Town Council (STC) has 16 members who are unpaid Public Servants.
 They are the first tier of Local Government, raising taxes through a precept each year to cover the local services and projects for which it is responsible.

-The strength of a local council is that it is able to make a unique response to the needs of the community of Sheringham, with a sensitivity, that neither North Norfolk District Council or Norfolk County Council can achieve.
-STC also has a vital role to play in representing the interests of the community it serves and influencing other decision makers.
+The strength of a local council is that it is able to make a unique response to the needs of the community of Sheringham.
+STC also has a vital role to play in representing the interests of the community it serves and influencing other decision makers such as North Norfolk District Council and Norfolk County Council.

 What is the Sheringham Town Council responsible for?